sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 tags: []
 ---

-{{< cite "fine2019" >}}

-# Probability Mass Functions: The Probability of Observing Each Possible Outcome Given Specific Parameter Values
+# Probability Mass Functions: The Probability of Observing Each Possible Outcome Given One Set of Parameter Values

 Consider an example where a researcher obtains a coin and believes it to be unbiased, $P(\theta) = P(head) = 0.50$.
 To test this hypothesis, the researcher intends to flip the coin 10 times and record the result as a `1` for heads and `0` for tails, thus obtaining a vector of 10 observed scores, $\mathbf{y} \in \\{0, 1 \\}^{10}$, where $n = 10$.
 Before collecting the data to test their hypothesis, the researcher would like to get an idea of the probability of observing any given number of heads given that the coin is unbiased and there are 10 coin flips, $P(\mathbf{y}|\theta, n)$.
 Thus, the outcome of interest is the number of heads, $h$, where $\\{h|0 \le h \le10\\}$.
 Because the coin flips have a dichotomous outcome and the result of any given flip is independent of all the other flips, the probability of obtaining any given number of heads will be distributed according to a binomial distribution, $h \sim B(n, h)$.
 To compute the probability of obtaining any given number of heads, the *binomial function* shown below in Equation \ref{eq:prob-mass-function} can be used:
 $$